Butterflies are stunning insects you can discover in a wide variety of habitats across the globe.

 16. Giant Hornet

-The Asian giant hornet is the hornet that holds the record for being the largest in the world.
-It has a wing span of more than three inches and can grow as long as two inches.
+The Asian giant hornet holds the record for being the largest hornet in the world.
+It has a wing span of over three inches and can grow as long as two inches.

-This insect can be found in East Asia and consumes a wide variety of food, including other insects, spiders, and even small rodents.
-Its native habitat is in East Asia.
+This insect is native to East Asia and consumes a wide variety of food, including other insects, spiders, and even small rodents.

 However, they are among the animals that eat butterflies and will consume them if given the opportunity; this diet component is not one of their top choices.